4th Guards Brigade (Croatia): War

 The 4th Guards Brigade was one of the units which was not trained, so they gained their skills during the war.
-The slogan of the brigade was "In hoc signo vinces".
+The slogan of the brigade was "In hoc signo vinces" ('By this sign, conquer').
 Their first task was to liberate Kruševo near Zadar which they did in July 1991.
 Soon, the brigade was involved in defence and liberation actions from Zadar, Sinj, Drniš, Šibenik, Vodice until the liberation of Dubrovnik and region in Operations Tiger and Vlaštica.
 After the liberation of Dubrovnik and actions in the Southern Front, the unit was involved in Operation Maslenica which they finished successfully.
 After Operation Maslenica, the brigade was involved in Operation Winter '94, Operation Leap 1, Operation Leap 2, Operation Summer '95, Operation Storm and Operation Maestral.

 The 4th Guards Brigade was famous because it never lost a battle or position, so Croatian Defence Minister, Gojko Šušak stated that "the Croatian Army has 7 guard brigades in its composition, which are well-trained and well-armed, but only one brigade is a shock brigade, and that is 4th Guards Brigade."

 During the Croatian War of Independence, 193 members of this brigade were killed, and their pictures were added to the memorial site in the Sveti križ chapel of the Dračevac barracks in Split.

-During its existence, the brigade changed number of commanders: general Ivo Jelić, general Mirko Šundov and general Damir Krstičević were war commanders, while peacetime commanders were brigadier Ante Kotromanović (present-day defence minister), brigadier Zvonko Asanović, brigadier Blaž Beretin, and brigadier Mladen Fuzul.
+During its existence, the brigade changed number of commanders: Generals Ivo Jelić, Mirko Šundov, and Damir Krstičević were war commanders, while peacetime commanders were Brigadiers Ante Kotromanović, Zvonko Asanović, Blaž Beretin, and Mladen Fuzul.